docker-library/docs/silverpeas/content.md

 # Using a Data Volume Container

-To manage more effectively the data produced by an application, the Docker team recommends to use a Data Volume Container.
+The data produced by Silverpeas mean to be persistent, available for the next versions of Silverpeas, and they have to be accessible to other containers like the one running LibreOffice.
+For doing, the Docker team recommends to use a Data Volume Container.

 In Silverpeas, there are four types of data produced by the application:

 -	the logging stored in `/opt/silverpeas/log`,
 -	the user data and those produced by Silverpeas from the user data in `/opt/silverpeas/data`,
--	the user domains and the domain authentication definitions in respectively `/opt/silverpeas/properties/org/silverpeas/domains` and `/opt/silverpeas/properties/org/silverpeas/authentication`,
+-	the user domains and the domain authentication definitions created in the backoffice in respectively `/opt/silverpeas/properties/org/silverpeas/domains` and `/opt/silverpeas/properties/org/silverpeas/authentication`,
 -	the workflows created by the workflow editor in `/opt/silverpeas/xmlcomponents/workflows`.

 Beside these directories, according to your specific needs, custom configuration scripts can be added in the directories `/opt/silverpeas/configuration/jboss` and `/opt/silverpeas/configuration/silverpeas`.

 The directories `/opt/silverpeas/log`, `/opt/silverpeas/data`, `/opt/silverpeas/properties`, `/opt/silverpeas/xmlcomponents/workflows`, and `/opt/silverpeas/configuration` are all defined as volumes in the Docker image.

+All these different kind of data have to be consistent for a given state of Silverpeas; they form a coherent whole.
+Then, defining a Data Volume Container to gather all of these volumes is a better solution over multiple shared-storage volume definitions.
+You can, with a such Data Volume Container, backup, restore or migrate more easily the full set of the data of Silverpeas.

 To define a Data Volume Container for Silverpeas, for example: